dalesgit/wiki-vim/Table Bread recipes.md

 |        | oil                        | 2 T    |
 |--------|----------------------------|--------|

+### How to Make Simple White Bread

+After you make a loaf of this Simple White Bread, you will make sure you have enough ingredients to at least double the recipe next time.
+And, it’s easy enough that your kids could help with the measuring and kneading of the dough.
+The only hard part about this recipe is the waiting to bake the loaf of bread.
+You do need to let the dough rest in the refrigerator overnight before baking it.

+To prepare the dough, begin by adding the sugar and yeast to a cup of warm water and set it aside.
+Next, in a medium bowl (or a large bowl if doubling or tripling the recipe), mix together the flour and salt.
+Add the yeast mixture to the flour mixture and stir everything together.

+Get a work surface ready by sprinkling a couple of tablespoons of flour on it.
+Knead the dough until it is smooth and elastic.
+Then, place the kneaded dough into a large plastic zip bag that has been drizzled with olive oil.
+Make sure you get all the dough covered in the oil.
+Seal the plastic bag and store it in the refrigerator overnight.

+## How to Bake Simple White Bread

+The next day, when you are ready to bake the bread after letting the dough rest in the refrigerator, remove the dough from the refrigerator.
+Keep the dough in the plastic zipped bag as you let it come to room temperature.
+After about an hour, sprinkle some more flour (1-2 tablespoons) of flour onto your work surface.
+Take the dough out of the plastic bag and knead and fold the dough for about a minute.
+Form the dough into a log that will fit into a greased 8-inch loaf pan.
+Cover the dough after you have placed it in the loaf pan, and let it rise until it is almost double in size (about 2 hours).
+I just used the plastic zip bag to cover the dough, and it worked great!
+After the dough has risen, slash the dough with a sharp knife and bake it for 35-40 minutes at 350°F. To be precise, the internal temperature of the bread should be 190-210°F.
+Let it cool before slicing.
+Enjoy!

 * If you are using Rapid Rise add the yeast to the DRY ingredients, then slowly incorporate the wet ingredients to the dry.
 Follow the rest of the directions from #4 on.

 ## [Homemade Bread Recipe - Tastes Better from Scratch](https://tastesbetterfromscratch.com/bread-recipe/ "Homemade Bread Recipe - Tastes Better from Scratch")